Want to know more about indoor palm plant identification?

 10. Pygmy Date Palm (Phoenix roebelenii)

-The Miniature Date Palm, as it is generally called, is a palm that has originated from Southern China.
+The Miniature Date Palm, as it is generally called, is a palm that originated in Southern China.

-As its name suggests, this palm is cultivated to be much smaller than other palms that can grow up to almost 75 ft outdoor.
+As its name suggests, this palm is cultivated to be much smaller than other palms that can grow up to almost 75 ft outdoors.

 Guide To Planting An Indoor Palm

 - The size of the pot you plant your palm in should be the right size.
-The pot you choose should have drainage holes and should not be bigger than one-third of the root-ball of the palm.
+The pot you choose should have drainage holes and not be bigger than one-third of the root ball of the palm.